-- Drupal will prompt you to confirm before you remove a section.
-Once you delete a section, that action cannot be undone.
+- Once you delete a section, that action cannot be undone.

-- To reorder the pieces of the accordion, use the intersecting arrows to drag and move, as you do with the Aside.
+- To reorder the pieces of the accordion, use the six-dotted icon to drag and move, as you do with the Aside.

 Galleries display and cycle through multiple images.
 Typically, galleries contain images that share a similar theme.
 You should try to keep your galleries under five images, but may have up to seven.
 Each image should be no larger than 256kb.

 To add a Gallery on to your page: